Steamed Mussels in Ale and Madeira Wine

 Once the mussels open, you are ready to proceed.
 Remove the lid, lower the heat to medium, and add the remaining 4 Tbsp butter (cut into pats) and herbs.
 Stir to coat all the mussels.

-Keeping the juices in the pan, turn the heat back up to medium-high and add the Madeira wine along with a pinch of salt.
+Keeping the juices in the pan, turn the heat back to medium-high and add the Madeira wine and a pinch of salt.
 Stir and reduce the liquid for 3 minutes.

 Remove the pan from the heat.
 Remove the aluminum foil from the mussels.
 Pour the sauce from the pan over the mussels.